theimowski/master-thesis/docs/section-fp-application.md

 Institutions compete with each other with regards to real-time processing speed of their systems.
 Stochastic simulations of mathematical models used in financial software can potentially strive to infinite amount of compute cycles.
 Those models in turn happen to be very complicated and require tough logic implementation.
-In addition to that, volumes of data to be processed reach unbelievable sizes, and the trend seems to grow.
+In addition to that, volumes of data to be processed reach unbelievable sizes, and the trend seems to grow {{{berthold2012functional}}}.
 Those challenges squeeze huge amounts of money invested in financial software, but as this industry does not suffer from poverty, funds are still allocated to improve the overall quality and performance of systems.
 Functional programming turns out to address most of these problems and that is why it settled down for good in the financial industry.